Agungvpzz/RFM-Analysis-with-Polars/README.md

 ```

 With this mapping, we can classify customers into the following segments:
-- **Hibernating**: Customers with lower Recency and Frequency scores, indicating they haven't purchased recently and don't buy often.
+- **Hibernating (R1‑2, FM1‑2)**: Customers who have been inactive for an extended period, with a notably low recent engagement and infrequent purchasing behavior.
-- **At-Risk**: Customers with low Recency but moderate Frequency and Monetary scores, suggesting they might be losing interest.
+- **At-Risk (R1‑2, FM3‑4)**: Customers with outdated activity but moderate purchase frequency and spending, suggesting waning interest.
-- **Cannot Lose Them**: Customers with low Recency but high Frequency and Monetary scores, indicating they are valuable despite their recent inactivity.
+- **Cannot Lose Them (R1‑2, FM5)**: Valuable customers who, despite a long gap since their last purchase, consistently buy frequently and spend high amounts.
-- **About to Sleep**: Customers with moderate Recency and low Frequency, suggest they might stop buying soon.
+- **About to Sleep (R3, FM1‑2)**: Customers with moderate recency but low purchase frequency, indicating they might soon become inactive.
-- **Need Attention**: Customers with moderate scores across all metrics, require targeted engagement to prevent them from losing interest.
+- **Need Attention (R3, FM3)**: Customers showing average behavior across all metrics, requiring focused engagement to keep them active.
-- **Loyal Customers**: Customers with moderate-to-high Frequency and Monetary scores, indicating they are regular buyers with considerable spending.
+- **Loyal Customers (R3‑4, FM4‑5)**: Regular buyers with strong spending habits reflected by decent recent activity and high frequency.
-- **Promising**: Customers with high Recency but low Frequency, suggesting they are new but have potential for more engagement.
+- **Promising (R4, FM1)**: New customers who are recent but have yet to purchase frequently, showing potential for growth.
-- **New Customers**: Customers with high Recency and low Frequency, indicating they are recent additions but with less activity.
+- **New Customers (R5, FM1)**: Recently acquired customers with few repeat purchases.
-- **Potential Loyalists**: Customers with moderate Recency and higher Frequency and Monetary scores, suggesting they might become more loyal over time.
+- **Potential Loyalists (R4‑5, FM2‑3)**: Customers with promising engagement levels, poised to demonstrate increased loyalty over time.
-- **Champions**: Customers with high Recency, Frequency, and Monetary scores, representing the best and most active customers.
+- **Champions (R5, FM4‑5)**: The top-tier group—highly active, frequent buyers with significant spending.

 ## Analysis of Results
 <div align="center">